BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Method

-\textbf{Hybrid Masked Language Modeling (HMLM).} HMLM is modified from the commonly used Masked Language Modeling (MLM) proxy task in BERT pre-training~\cite{kenton2019bert}.
-For VLN, HMLM aims to recover masked words $\mathbf{W}_{m}$ via reasoning over the surrounding words $\mathbf{W}_{\setminus {m}}$ and a topo-metric map.
-Precisely, we first randomly mask out input tokens of the instruction with a 15\% probability.
-Then, we use the procedure in Sec.~\ref{sec:map} to construct the hybrid map $(\mathbf{G}_t,\mathbf{M}_t)$ at step $t$.
+\nbf{Masked Language Modeling (MLM)} MLM is the most commonly used proxy task in BERT pre-training~\cite{kenton2019bert}.
+For VLN, MLM aims to recover masked words $\mathbf{W}_{m}$ via reasoning over the surrounding words $\mathbf{W}_{\setminus {m}}$ and the hybrid map.
+Precisely, we first randomly mask out input tokens of the instruction with a 15\% probability and then conduct map-instruction interaction as explained in \S~\ref{sec:arch}.
+To learn both long-term and short-term reasoning, we sum the obtained $\widetilde{\mathbf{W}}_{\setminus {m}}^G$ and $\widetilde{\mathbf{W}}_{\setminus {m}}^M$, then feed it into the MLM head.
 This task is optimized by minimizing the negative log-likelihood: {

-} As shown in Fig.~\ref{fig:arch} (c), before the HMLM head, We sum the latent word representations $(\tilde{\mathbf{W}}^G,\tilde{\mathbf{W}}^M)$ to learn both long-term and short-term reasoning.